 • Promote and facilitate consultations with Tribal governments

-For more details of the Tribal Liaison Role, see TR-100 Tribal Liaison Roles and Responsibilities.
+For more details about the Tribal Liaison role, see TR-100 Tribal Liaison Roles and Responsibilities.

-• Serve as the primary regional contact for State/Local governments and other Federal agencies (e.g., Regional Offices of the Federal Emergency Management Agency (FEMA), EPA, DOE, and others).
+• Serve as the primary contact for State and local governments and regional offices of Federal agencies (e.g., DHS, EPA, DOE, and others).

 • May coordinate and participate in a variety of outreach efforts to Tribal governments with the Tribal Relations Team.

-For more details of the RSLO role, see SL-100 Regional State Liaison Officer Program.
+For more details about the RSLO role, see SL-100 Regional State Liaison Officer Program.

 NRC welcomes questions, feedback, and concerns to the NRC Tribal Relations Team.